Sunday Message at House of Prayer Church (2017)

-Today, David came to me with a Bible passage.
-It seems that my husband is not the only one that likes to repeat himself.
-He’s actually in very good company.
 Number 9:15-23 is perhaps one of the most repetitive passages in Scripture.
 If God found it important enough to repeat over and over again, then it is worth our meditation.
 I dare say that if this was the only Scripture I knew, I would still be well equipped.

 “On the day the tabernacle, the tent of the covenant law, was set up, the cloud covered it.
 From evening till morning the cloud above the tabernacle looked like fire.
 That is how it continued to be; the cloud covered it, and at night it looked like fire.
 Whenever the cloud lifted from above the tent, the Israelites set out; wherever the cloud settled, the Israelites encamped.
 At the Lord’s command the Israelites set out, and at his command they encamped.
 As long as the cloud stayed over the tabernacle, they remained in camp.
 When the cloud remained over the tabernacle a long time, the Israelites obeyed the Lord’s order and did not set out.
 Sometimes the cloud was over the tabernacle only a few days; at the Lord’s command they would encamp, and then at his command they would set out.
 Sometimes the cloud stayed only from evening till morning, and when it lifted in the morning, they set out.
 Whether by day or by night, whenever the cloud lifted, they set out.
 Whether the cloud stayed over the tabernacle for two days or a month or a year, the Israelites would remain in camp and not set out; but when it lifted, they would set out.
 At the Lord’s command they encamped, and at the Lord’s command they set out.
 They obeyed the Lord’s order . . .”